rc9000/nd2-worker-plugin-aci/README.md

 Also check out the `./t` and  `./t/testdata` directories, you can run offline tests against the output produced by your fabric (with NETDISCOX\_DUMPJSON).
 To contribute test data, `./t/testdata/anon.pl` can be used to remove all identifying information from the files.

+### TLS Issues

-In case of errors like `SSL connect attempt failed error:14090086:SSL routines:ssl3_get_server_certificate:certificate verify failed at LWP/Protocol/http.pm line 50.`, either install the proper CA cert or set the environment variable `PERL_LWP_SSL_VERIFY_HOSTNAME=0` (not recommended).
-Also consider the `device_auth.https_hostname` to match the hostname in the certificate.
+In case of errors like `SSL connect attempt failed error:14090086:SSL routines:ssl3_get_server_certificate:certificate verify failed at LWP/Protocol/http.pm line 50.` and similar:

+  * Use `device_auth.https_hostname` to match the hostname in the certificate, otherwise the URL is constructed with the IP address of the controller.
+  * either install the proper CA cert or set the environment variable `PERL_LWP_SSL_VERIFY_HOSTNAME=0` (not recommended).
+  * If nothing else works, use `PERL_LWP_SSL_VERIFY_MODE=0` which will construct the REST::Client object with ` SSL_verify_mode=IO::Socket::SSL::SSL_VERIFY_NONE` to skip all cert checks.